alialobidm/Plutonication/README.md

 # Plutonication

-Plutonication is a TypeScript library to create a communication between dapps and wallets across platforms
+Plutonication is a secure way to connect your mobile crypto wallet to dApps remotely.

+Optimised for use with Substrate-based blockchains.

 # Requirements